CarsonWebster/carsonwebster/content/blog/ECS-Intro.md

 ### Systems
 - Functions that are run to query and mutate components.
 - The logic of the program.
 Defines how an entities components will change over time.
-- Just a regular plain ol function!
+- Just a regular plain ol' function!
 Has the ability to query entities and change it's component data:
 	- `fn update_position(enemies)`

 ## How does ECS work?